chrstntdd/preact-app/README.md

 ## Development

-This compiles the client and the server as well as spinning up the express server on port `localhost:3000`
+This compiles the client and the server as well as spinning up the express server at `localhost:3000`

 ```shell
 $ yarn build:check